brandoz2255/Obsidian-Notes/blueprint modules.md

 Subject to change based on I want it to do!
 ### 1. **Data Collection Module**

 This module will be responsible for gathering network data that needs to be analyzed.
-Depending on your specific requirements, this could involve capturing live network traffic or processing stored network log's.
+Depending on your specific requirements, this could involve capturing live network traffic or processing stored network logs.

 - This could do both On how it analyzes network traffic like wireshark
 - scans devices connected to a network like NMAP